 Tenant insurance policies from Square One also protect against accidental personal and property damage to others.
 So, whether your neighbour slips on your porch or you hit a stranger with your golf ball on vacation, you can rest assured that Square One has you covered.

 All policies protect most common personal property items including laptops, smartphones and furniture.
 If you own specialty property (such as bicycles or fine arts) you can also add coverage to your policy.
 That way, you only pay to insure what you actually own.
 And, with standard deductible options ranging from $250 to $5,000, you’ll build the policy that fits your life.

 Making a claim with Square One is easy.
 In fact, most of the process can be done online.
 You'll get your own dedicated adjuster to work with you from start to finish to make sure you’re back on your feet in no time.
-And, Square One pays out on 90% of all claims submitted.
+And, Square One pays out on over 90% of all claims submitted.

 We’re all about making things easy for you.
 You can choose to pay monthly or annually, and you can cancel your policy any time with no penalty (though we’re pretty sure you won’t want to).
 If you move, your policy moves with you.
 If you buy a home someday, switching to a homeowner’s policy is a breeze.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 The insurance industry doesn't have the greatest reputation when it comes to claims.
 Many people fear their insurer will go to any length possible to avoid paying claims.
 At Square One, we’re different.
 We're there when you need us most.

 How different?
 Legal jargon can be confusing, so we've created a transparency page to translate the legal language of your policy into plain English.